EAAI-26: The 16th Symposium on Educational Advances in Artificial Intelligence

 Chair: Praveen Guraja

-Zifan Xu; Kristen Procko; Michael Munje; Kristin Patterson; Lea Sabatini; Joydeep Biswas; Peter Stone - Exploring Cross-Cultural Perspectives on AI Education: Insights from Teachers in Nigeria and the USA
+Zifan Xu; Kristen Procko; Michael Munje; Kristin Patterson; Lea Sabatini; Joydeep Biswas; Peter Stone - (Cancelled) Exploring Cross-Cultural Perspectives on AI Education: Insights from Teachers in Nigeria and the USA (Link)

-Cornelius Adejoro; Oghenemaro Anuyah; Ali Raza; Karla Badillo-Urquiola; Tom Yeh - AI Education Across the Curriculum: Design and Pilot Study of a Cross-Disciplinary Module Set
+Cornelius Adejoro; Oghenemaro Anuyah; Ali Raza; Karla Badillo-Urquiola; Tom Yeh - (Cancelled) AI Education Across the Curriculum: Design and Pilot Study of a Cross-Disciplinary Module Set (Link)

 Maria Kasinidou; Styliani Kleanthous; Jahna Otterbacher